What Men Need - A Guide to What Men Truly Need from You

 Did you know that one of your husbands deepest desires is to be your hero?

 Did you also know that most men — when they walk out the door to go to work, in their deepest of fears — hope that no one will ever find out what a failure they are?

 Go ahead, ask your husband.
 What is their most significant desire, and what is their greatest fear?
 You will gain a lot of awareness with those two questions, even if it's not exactly that.

 I have learned in my eight years of marriage, that I have a lot of influence on how my husband feels about himself.

 Whether you are struggling in your marriage, or it's as right as rain, I hope these guidances can beckon a new experience for you both.
 It’s always good to invest in your marriage, and investing means getting to know your partner better, and realizing that perfection will never be accomplished.
 If we are expecting perfection from anything in our lives, we will most likely be setting ourselves up for a huge disappointment.

 These tips will not be helpful if you are going through any kind of emotional, physical or mental abuse.
 Please seek immediate help if that is the case.

-1. Tell him you're proud of him.
+1. He needs to be told that you're proud of him.